mbund/blog/src/content/blog/python-isnt-easy.md

 Let's talk for a second about what `pip` is doing here.
 By running that command, you pollute your entire OS installation of Python with a particular version of `numpy`, whatever it happens to be at the time of you running the command.
 If you have multiple projects using `numpy`, your only option is to hope that they both are compatible with being the same version.
 This is a solved problem in any sane language with a lockfile, and per-project dependencies.

 > Okay you're right, a README just giving `pip` commands is not best practice.
-Real Pythonistas include a `requirements.txt` to install from!
+Pythonistas include a `requirements.txt` to install from!

 No.